Skip to main content

 • You dictate for minutes at a time.

-• You often work on bad or shared Wi‑Fi.
+• You often work on constrained or shared Wi-Fi.

-• You want on‑device privacy and predictable speed.
+• You prefer on-device privacy and predictable speed.

 Choose Wispr Flow if…